-These are often uploaded to an OCR system in PDF or image formats.
+Businesses often choose to upload invoices into an OCR system in PDF or image formats.
 As soon as the documents are uploaded, the data is captured.
 This whole process often takes less than one minute to complete even if you’ve uploaded hundreds of invoices.

 Invoice OCR API

 Rossum’s API, for example, makes it easy to build an invoice OCR Python integration for any kind of accounting software.
-The best OCR API is straightforward and allows you to set up the integration in a matter of hours and not days or weeks.
+The best OCR API is straightforward, allowing you to easily set up the integration in a matter of hours.

 Invoice OCR software

 Online OCR software has another huge advantage over traditional manual data entry workflows — it is secure, and easy to monitor for errors.
 Because intelligent OCR is based in the cloud, online OCR software can give you 24/7 visibility into all your document-based processes.
 This means you can easily check from a smartphone any invoice that your team may have questions about.